WielderOfMjoelnir/pypeira/README.md

 ## Description
 My attempt at reducing images from the SSC into ultra high-precision time-resolved photometry.

-**NOTE:** I had to change it quite a bit recently, so some documentation (almost everything about FITS objects) might not be correct.
+**Note:** I had to change it quite a bit recently, so some documentation (almost everything about FITS objects) might not be correct.
 Will change this as soon as I have time.

 ## Installation